Updated: Jun 20, 2021

 When we had made DUST BOWL, I was in Jeff's studio, sitting right behind him on just about every recording session.
 During mixing we made decisions together when comping the tracks, and more.
 There were some times when I had to tour, and could not be there for cutting or mixing, but Jeff had a solution: he had a way to stream high resolution audio to me, so I could hear what he was hearing as if I were there.
 We could be on the phone at the same time, so that we could discuss between takes, and we could both talk to the musicians.
 This was 2016.
 There was about a two second delay in the stream, so there were some awkward times when they asked me something but I didn't hear it for two seconds, so by the time I started answering someone was talking over me.
 But we made it work, and I was able to be part of every session.
 We even did this one time when I was driving down the Bluegrass parkway in Kentucky towards West Virginia.
 When it works, technology is a wonder!

-But during COVID19, Jeff didn't want anyone in his studio, even me.
+But during COVID-19, Jeff didn't want anyone in his studio, even me.
 OK, he could stream to me like before, but how could we record the musicians if they weren't in Jeff's studio?
-In fact, there were NO studios open yet.
+In fact, there were virtually NO studios open yet.

 We hooked up first with percussionist and drummer Matthew Burgess, who was Jeff's go-to guy in the world of all things percussion.
 Matt had played on hundreds of records, including my DUST BOWL album three years earlier.
 Matt and I got along so well that when I was touring in 2018 and 2019 he frequently played with me, including at my Carnegie Hall debut at the end of 2019.
 We and the band drove down to Dallas, and across to Manhattan, Kansas to play at the Kicker Country Stampede.
 He also played with me in Virginia on the show SONG OF THE MOUNTAIN and in Lexington, Kentucky on WOODSONGS OLD TIME RADIO HOUR.
 We played live on WPWT "The Possum" with CanJoe John in Blountville, Tennessee, and on the WDVX Blue Plate Special in Knoxville, and a bunch of places I can't even remember.

 So on Monday, August 3rd, we had the first of several recording sessions with Matt, where he replaced my temporary drums and percussion with his own.
-We used Zoom to talk and see each other between takes.
-Jeff guided the sessions with his usual Zen demeanor, even when there were technical glitches with VST.
+We used Zoom® to talk and see each other between takes.
+Jeff guided the sessions with his usual Zen demeanor, even when there were technical glitches with the software.
 And there were many of them.
-But in the end we got all 12 tracks done, so now we had a solid foundation upon which the album could be built.
+But with Matt playing drums and percussion and me playing bass, we got all 12 basic tracks done, so now we had a solid foundation upon which the album could be built.

 In the weeks that followed we brought in other great musicians, one by one, to do their parts.
 We decided to bring in Jeff Taylor next, because, like the percussion, his pads and movements on the accordion would be fundamental to the feel and vibe of every song.
 Jeff is a "musician's musician" who has the most incredible touch on the piano, and yet he is better known for his work with the accordion, at which he is a master.
 For years he has played with The Time Jumpers, a multiple Grammy® nominated band in Nashville that also features country legend Vince Gill.